gauravmm/gauravmanek.com/_content/blog/_posts/2019-06-12-gimbal-centering/2019-06-12-gimbal-centering.md

   ...
 ```

 We can compare the force curves for different values of \\(l_l\\).
-We can visually compare nearby values with our optimal value; the difference is barely perceptible.
+At our optimal value, the difference between the left and right sides is barely perceptible.

 ```python
 plot_force(..., left_l=4), plot_force(..., left_l=5.02), plot_force(..., left_l=6)